Barcode Fonts

 It is important to choose a barcode font carefully.
 There are many barcode fonts offered in the industry.
 They come in a variety of sizes and prices.
 The following are factors we strongly advise you to look at before purchasing one.

-- Industry Specifications Adherence - One of the most important factor for choosing a barcode font is that it adheres to industry specifications.
+- Industry Specifications Adherence - One of the most important factors for choosing a barcode font is that it adheres to industry specifications.
 For example, the following properties will need to be considered carefully.

 - Thick bar width